-The gross NPAs of PSU banks, which were at Rs.71,080 crores in March 2011, increased to Rs.1,12,489 crores in March 2012 and to Rs.1,55,890 crores in March 2013 - indicating that the growth in NPAs of PSU banks has not just persisted, but more than doubled in the last two years.
-As of June 2013, the provisional data provided by RBI shows a NPA figure of Rs.1,75,339 for PSU banks.
+According to the reports, the gross NPAs of PSU banks, which were at Rs.71,080 crores in March 2011, increased to Rs.1,12,489 crores in March 2012, Rs.1,55,890 crores in March 2013, and to Rs.2.03 lakh crore at the end of September 2013 - indicating that the growth in NPAs of PSU banks has not just persisted, but more than doubled in the last three years.

 A Credit Suisse report of May 2012 also highlighted that only 10 groups in India account for Rs.5,50,000 crores of debt - which is 98% of the entire banking system net worth - an unprecedented concentration of risk not seen in any other country.
 Reports suggest that a significant amount of this debt and more is sought to be restructured.
-The debt levels of these companies have increased by an additional 15% over the last year.
+The debt levels of these companies have further increased over the last year.
 What is further acerbating the situation is that 40-70% of the debt is forex-denominated.
 Thus, the downward spiral of the Indian rupee is having a further detrimental effect on the larger economy and performance of our banks.

-In a Question raised by me in Parliament last year, I had brought to light the impact that this practice of loan restructuring has on the health of the PSU Banks (which are taxpayer-owned) and on imminent capital calls on the Government and the taxpayers.
-However, the Government stated that although the Gross Non-Performing Assets and restructuring of loans of PSBs have shown an increasing trend, they do not indicate any systemic vulnerability.
+In a Question raised by me in Parliament in 2012, I had brought to light the impact that this practice of loan restructuring has on the health of the PSU Banks (which are taxpayer-owned) and on imminent capital calls on the Government and the taxpayers.
+However, the Government stated that although the Gross Non-Performing Assets and restructuring of loans of PSU Banks have shown an increasing trend, they do not indicate any systemic vulnerability.